 Prego specializes in fresh, modern Italian cuisine.
-We feature handcrafted-pasta, house-cured salumi, hand-tossed and wood-fired pizzas and other Italian specialties.
+We feature handcrafted-pasta, house-cured salumi, hand-tossed pizzas in addition to other Italian specialties.
 Our menu changes regularly, based on the offerings of local purveyors, artisans and farmers, and we are committed to using the freshest, most flavorful seasonal products available.
 We also support and use organic, natural, and sustainable ingredients whenever possible.

 For more than 30 years, Prego has been a Houston dining tradition, located in the heart of Houston's bustling Rice Village.
-Our kitchen is led by Executive Chef/Owner John Watt, who perfected his artisanal techniques in his almost four decades in the industry, including award-winning Tremont Hotel in Galveston and Backstreet Cafe and Prego in Houston and global travels.
+Our kitchen is led by Executive Chef/Owner John Watt, who perfected his artisanal techniques in his almost four decades in the industry, including award-winning Tremont House in Galveston, as well as Backstreet Cafe and Prego in Houston.

 Our menu is complemented by carefully chosen wines, creative cocktails and exceptional customer service.
-The extensive wine list boasts more than 220 Italian and new world wines, selected by Sommelier Rafael Espinal, General Manager/Partner David Cook and Chef Watt.
-We also have a Cruvinet system for exceptional wines by the glass.
+The extensive wine list boasts more than 150 selections of Italian and new world wines, selected by Sommelier Rafael Espinal, Managing Partner David Cook and Chef Watt.

 Owner and Executive Chef

 John Watt, owner and executive chef Prego, has been one of Houston’s most prominent chefs for more than 30 years, winning awards for his highly touted food at Prego and participating in high-profile, food-related fund raising events in the city.